Staff of Explosive Capabilities

 His background includes extensive operational experience in post-conflict environments, including bomb disposal (EOD) operations in Northern Ireland, Gulf 1991, Falkland Islands, Albania, Bosnia, West Bank / Gaza and North West Europe.
 On leaving the Army in 1999 he conducted consultancy work for the United Nations and other national government departments.
 He is a Chartered Engineer (CEng) and also has advanced degrees in Explosives Ordnance Engineering (MSc) and International Conflict Analysis (MA).

-More recently he has been a Member of the UN Group of Government Experts (GGE) on Small Arms and Light Weapons Disposal, a Technical Advisor to the UN Department of Disarmament Affairs for the Group of Government Experts on Conventional Ammunition and is now a Technical Advisor to the UN Office for Disarmament Affairs on weapons, ammunition and explosive related issues.
+He has been a Member of the UN Group of Government Experts (GGE) on Small Arms and Light Weapons Disposal, a Technical Advisor to the UN Department of Disarmament Affairs for the Group of Government Experts on Conventional Ammunition and Chief Technical Advisor to the UN Office for Disarmament Affairs on weapons, ammunition and explosive related issues.
 Adrian was also a key author of the International Disarmament, Demobilization and Reintegration Standards (IDDRS), the International Small Arms Control Standards (ISACS) and the International Ammunition Technical Guidelines (IATG); these are all the definitive standard for work in post-conflict areas.
-He has travelled extensively to many of the worlds ‘hot spots’!
+From 2013 to 2016 he was the Arms Expert for the UN Security Council Sanctions Committee Panel of Experts on Sudan, and from 2016 - 2017 the Arms Expert for the UN Security Council Panel of Experts on Yemen, where he was responsible for sanctions and international humanitarian law related investigations.